ZaurYusupov/P1/README.md

 ### Functionalities

   - RoSA buys items on Pega platform after downloading the shopper's info and their shopping list from the database
+  - RoSA dynamically records the expenses in a preformatted receipt and emails that to shoppers
-  - RoSA dynamically records the expenses in a preformatted receipt and emails that to shoppers and a profit report to RoSA operator
+  - RoSA dynamically records the profits and expenses related to each shopper in a preformatted receipt and emails a profit report to RoSA operator

 # Getting Started